saulorodriguesm/saulorodriguesm/README.md

-### fala tu 👋
+### fala tu 🤙

-- 🌱 I’m currently learning React, Node and React Native.
+- 💻 I’m currently learning ReactJS, Node and React Native (and I want to explore Kotlin in the future).
-- 📍  From São Paulo, Brazil ...
+- 🌎 From São Paulo, Brazil ...
 - 🚀 Willing to learn and contribute to JavaScript open source projects
 - 📘 Graduating at the Instituto Federal de São Paulo (Federal Institute of São Paulo)